 Online bullying, abuse and harassment can be hard to deal with.
 We offer a free and confidential service to help you understand the options available to you for dealing with the situation.
 This includes other types of bullying and abuse using digital technology like voicemail and text.

 We can offer advice for lots of different situations.
-This includes online bullying, abuse and harassment, and when someone has put something online that:
+This includes online/digital bullying, abuse and harassment, and when someone has put something online that:

 - Tries to get someone to hurt themselves

-- Shares intimate images without consent (leaked nudes and revenge porn)
+- Shares intimate images without consent (shared nudes, for example “revenge porn”)

 - Encourages other people to send harmful messages to someone